pragipmr/server/Instructions/Labs/LAB_08_Implementing_Azure-based_recovery_services.md

 1. In the **Microsoft Azure Backup** console, initiate an on-demand backup with the default settings.

-   > **Note: **The option to run backup on demand becomes available once you create a scheduled backup.
+   > **Note** The option to run backup on demand becomes available once you create a scheduled backup.

 1. Switch to the Internet Explorer window displaying the Azure portal, navigate back to the **ws2019-08b-rsvault** Recovery Services vault blade and display **Backup items**.
 1. From the **ws2019-08b-rsvault \| Backup items** blade, navigate to the **Backup Items (Azure Backup Agent)** blade and verify that there is an entry referencing the **C:\\** drive of **ws2019-08-vm1.**.